bigjosh/TSL/README.md

 #### Code 7

-Start time failed validity checks on start up. (i.e. month was greater than 12)
+`STARTTIME` failed validity checks on start up. (i.e. month was greater than 12)

 #### Code 8

-Trigger time failed validity checks on start up. (i.e. month was greater than 12)
+`TRIGGERTIME` failed validity checks on start up. (i.e. month was greater than 12)

-## `START TIME` offset
+## `STARTTIME` delay offset

-When programming the `START TIME` into the EEPROM, bake sure to account for (1) the time it takes to generate the EEPROM file and program it into the unit, and (2) the 1 second warm up delay when the unit first comes up.
+When programming the `STARTTIME` into the EEPROM, be sure to account for (1) the time it takes to generate the EEPROM file and program it into the unit, and (2) the 1 second warm up delay when the unit first comes up.

 ## Diagnostics

 ### Factory program

-On the initial power-up after the time as been set to the value supplied in the START TIME EEPROM block, the display will show the current time for as long as the pin is out.
+On the initial power-up after the time as been set to the value supplied in the `STARTTIME` EEPROM block, the display will show the Clock mode for as long as the trigger pin is out.

 This is handy for verifying the correct time was programmed.